looak/Gambit/README.md

 TODO
 =====
-	[x] Material lists get out of sync at somepoint in time. - think I have fixed this now?
+	[ ] Material lists get out of sync at somepoint in time. - think I have fixed this now?
-	[ ] fix memcpy issues when building with clang & gcc, why only in material but not in board?
+		[ ] Material list unmake doesn't remove captured pieces [x] fix memcpy issues when building with clang & gcc, why only in material but not in board?
 	[ ] move blog?
 	[ ] get last error error handling
 	[ ] FEN Unit Tests